I Think You Should Leave with Tim Robinson: Live tour

 In February 2024, it was announced that Robinson and Kanin would take the series on a national live tour, starting at the Beacon Theatre in New York in April 2024, and ending in May at the Greek Theatre in Los Angeles.
-The tour primarily featured unaired sketches performed live, as well as screening of extended versions of sketches from the series.
-Guests performers included Sam Richardson, Seth Meyers, Lionel Boyce, Patti Harrison, and Paul Rudd.
+The tour primarily featured unaired sketches performed live, as well as screenings of extended versions of sketches from the series.
+Guest performers included Sam Richardson, Seth Meyers, Lionel Boyce, Patti Harrison, and Paul Rudd.